openpacemaker

 I started running in 2007 — before Strava existed, before GPS watches were affordable, before anyone had heard of a training load metric.
 Back then you ran by feel, kept a paper log if you were disciplined, and got coaching if you were lucky enough to find someone good and afford it.

-I'm also a software engineer.
+I’m also a software engineer.
 When AI got good enough to hold a real coaching conversation, I built it.
-OpenPacemaker is the tool I always wanted as a runner.
+OpenPacemaker is the tool I always wanted as a runner — and, as the coach side grew, the tool I wished the coaches I worked with had had.

 ← Back to openpacemaker.com